 Suicides is Coppola's first feature, based on the novel by Jeffrey Eugenides.
 She may've found her audience more with her second film, Lost In Translation, but between the two, this is the one I find myself going back to.
 They share that same charming recreation of a moment in time that Coppola brings to all of her work, but maybe it's just the heft of the overt melodrama adding some lasting weight to this one.
 It's the relatable tale of an implausible scenario, where a group of neighborhood boys try to penetrate the romanticized veil of five beautiful sisters who all took their own lives in a small 70s suburb.
 The kids are all perfect, from the known (Kirsten Dunst) to the unknown, and the rest of the cast is full of heavy hitters like Kathleen Turner, James Woods and Scott Glenn.

 Paramount first put The Virgin Suicides out on DVD back in 2000.
-It was a pretty decent, anamorphic widescreen edition, and so that's been my sole copy of this film all the way up until 2018.
-But Criterion has now given it a pretty sweet 4k restoration from the original 35mm negatives, and with all new extras to boot, including Coppola's first short film, Lick the Star.
+It was a pretty decent, anamorphic widescreen edition, and so that had been my sole copy of this film all the way up until 2018.
+But then Criterion gave it a pretty sweet 4k restoration from the original 35mm negatives, and with all new extras to boot, including Coppola's first short film, Lick the Star.
+Still, that was just a 1080p blu-ray release, so now that Criterion has entered the 4k market, it only made sense that they'd reissue this as a UHD.
+It's now a 2-disc set, with just the film on the new UHD, and the BD is exactly the same as the 2018 one, in every way.

-Apart from that, the blu is heaps clearer.
-Maybe you don't see it so much embedded in the post, but click through to compare them full size, and you'll really see the difference.
+Apart from that, the new 4k restoration is heaps clearer.
+Maybe you don't see it so much embedded in the post, but click through to compare them full size, and you'll really see the difference, even on the 1080p blus.
 Grain is very present and natural, and the distinction is pretty strong despite the fact that the compression's actually pretty decent for such an old DVD.
 And the colors?
-Well, it's hard to miss the heavy green shift in that first set of shots, but as the others show, that's not consistent throughout the film.
+Well, it's hard to miss the heavy green shift in that first set of shots, but as you can see, that's not consistent throughout the film.
 Or, at least, not to the same degree.
-Even in the second comparison shots, like the scene with Danny Devito and a stronger bluer hue; you can still see the additional yellowish green, too.
+Just look at the second set of comparison shots with Danny Devito and a stronger bluer hue.
+It doesn't scream "lime-flavored" like the other comparisons, above and below, but you can still see the additional yellowish green there, too, if you focus.
+And if you were expecting the new UHD to come in and push the pendulum back in the other direction, no, they've stuck to their guns.

-Audio-wise, both discs give us the single English 5.1 mix, though bumped up to DTS-HD for the blu.
-The DVD also had a French dub, and both provide optional English subtitles.
+Audio-wise, all four discs give us the single English 5.1 mix, though it's bumped up to DTS-HD for the blus and UHD.
+The DVD also had a French dub, and they all provide optional English subtitles.

 It's a black and white, only fourteen minute short; but it's actually quite good and contains a lot of what makes Coppola's features so compelling.
 This isn't like Todd Haynes' Suicide, where it might be interesting for devotees to get a peak at his origins, but that's it.
 This is a surprisingly dark film about the cut throat social hierarchy of high school that I watch and enjoy for its own artistic merits, not just because it's some minor film history artifact.
 In fact, it's not even the first time I've owned it on disc.
 I suppose this is a bit of a deep cut, but it was originally included as "This Month's Short Film" on the 2003 Film Movement DVD of Hop.